cube-js/cube/docs/Schema/dimensions.md

 ```

 ### subQuery
-The `subQuery` statement allows you to reference measure in a dimension.
+The `subQuery` statement allows you to reference a measure in a dimension.
 It's an advanced concept and you can learn more about it [here](subquery).

 ```javascript
 dimensions: {